phpipam/php-snmptraps/README.md

 and more.

-You can set severity level for each received message, ignore specific message types, create maintaneance periods for hosts, set per-user quiet hours and more.
+You can set severity level for each received message, ignore specific message types, create maintenance periods for hosts, set per-user quiet hours and more.